cheredia19/women-at-summer-olympic-games/README.md

   data={{
     url: 'women_at_olympics.csv'
   }}
-  title="Percentage of women out of total athletes" xAxis="Games" yAxis="Percentage of women"
+  title="Percentage of women out of the total athletes" xAxis="Games" yAxis="Percentage of women"
 />

+The table below resumes the participation of female athletes in every Summer Olympics ordered by the most recent event (Paris 2024).
+It shows the number of women in each game, the percent change from the previous edition, the total of athletes, and the rate of women out of the number of competitors.

 <FlatUiTable
   data={{
     url: 'women_at_olympics.csv'
   }}
- />

- Looks kinda cool.
-What about a Plotly Bar Chart at this would look like:

- <PlotlyBarChart
-  data={{
-    url: 'women_at_olympics.csv'
-  }}
-  title="Percentage change between Olympic Games" xAxis="Games"
-  yAxis="Percent change"
  />